Publishing Lectures#

 as a host for static web sites, such as those generated by jupyter-book.

-There are two publishing pathways available:
+There are three publishing pathways available:

-Build and Publish Automatically via GitHub#
+Build and Publish via GitHub Release#

-You can now use GitHub Actions to build the main branch and publish directly to GitHub Pages by
+You can use GitHub Actions to build the main branch and publish directly to GitHub Pages by

 tagging a New Release as a web based workflow.